ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 decomposition algorithm in future model versions.
-As currently implemented, the lake consists of 0-5 snow layers; water and ice layers (10 for global simulations and 25 for site simulations) comprising the “lake body;” 10 “soil” layers; and 5 bedrock layers.
+As currently implemented, the lake consists of 0-5 snow layers; water and ice layers (10 for global simulations and 25 for site simulations) comprising the "lake body;" 10 "soil" layers; and 5 bedrock layers.
 Each lake body layer has a fixed water mass (set by the nominal layer thickness and the liquid density), with frozen mass-fraction *I* a state variable.
 Resolved snow layers are present if the snow thickness